 Q: WHAT ARE THE CAREER AND SALARY EXPECTATIONS?

 ILLUSTRATOR SALARY: According to the U.S. Bureau of Labor Statistics, the 2018 median salary for Fine Artists (including Painters, Sculptors, and Illustrators) was $49,380.

 Illustrators work in a variety of different job environments.
 Some illustrators work in the arts and entertainment industry, for game studios or film and animation studios like Valve, Pixar, and Disney.
 Other illustrators may focus on freelance work for print or digital publications, advertisements, or children’s books.
 A quick look at the illustration category on Behance reveals the work of hundreds of talented artists.
 It’s a great place to view trending styles in both digital and hand-drawn illustration.

-According to Indeed.com, the median annual salary for an illustrator in 2014 is $63,000.
-The U.S. Bureau of Labor Statistics lists the 2014 median salary for Fine Artists (including Painters, Sculptors, and Illustrators) as $44,400.
-The Federal Occupational Outlook Handbook predicts that overall employment for craft and fine artists will grow by 2 percent from 2014 to 2024, slower than the rest of the job market.
-On a brighter note, they predict that demand for digitally savvy illustrators will increase as “media companies use more detailed images and backgrounds in their designs.”
+The U.S. Bureau of Labor Statistics lists the 2018 median salary for Fine Artists (including Painters, Sculptors, and Illustrators) as $49,380.
+The Federal Occupational Outlook Handbook predicts that overall employment for craft and fine artists will grow by 6 percent from 2016 to 2026, which has shown sharp increases in recent years.
+They predict that demand for digitally savvy illustrators will increase as “media companies use more detailed images and backgrounds in their designs.”